monicagiraldochica/bash_tutorial/docs/files2.md

 ### `awk`

-`awk` is a bash program that scans files and process their content using patterns.
+`awk` is a Bash program that scans files and process their content using patterns.
 It reads each line of a file or a group of files searching for the specified pattern and each time that it finds the pattern, performs an associated action.
 This tool can extract specific lines or columns from files, merge files, search the content of one file in the other, etc.

 When reading each line of the specified files, `awk` will separate it into fields (columns) using the blank space as a separator.
 If your file uses a different separator (i.e. a comma), you must specify your separator using the `-F` flag (see syntax below).
 The different fields will be denoted `$1`, `$2`, `$3`... etc. `$0` will refer to the entire line.
 If the field separator (`FS`) is null, each line will be split into one field per character.